a 4” white oak frame that is friction-fit to a piece of wall-mounted white oak right angle. The opening in the frame points askew towards the wall.

 materials: birch plywood, cushion, polyester fabric

-Televisionism was curated by Monika Szewczyk, and included works by Faheem Majeed, Catherine Sullivan and Stan Douglas.
-The sculpture hosted a series of conversations programmed by Szewczyk over the course of the exhibition.
+Televisionism was an exhibition curated by Monika Szewczyk, that included works by myself, Faheem Majeed, Catherine Sullivan and Stan Douglas.
+The sculpture acted as a television set, hosted a series of conversations and recorded episodes that were programmed by Szewczyk over the course of the exhibition in 2012.